 If you are involved in a business agreement, one of the first things to determine is whether the promise or agreement at issue will be considered an enforceable contract under the law.
 While contracts usually involve promises to do something (or refrain from doing something), not all promises are contracts.
 How does the law determine which promises are enforceable contracts and which are not?

-Is the Agreement a Contract?
+Is an Agreement a Contract?
+Contract Definition

-Courts look at a number of factors to determine whether an agreement should be enforced.
-The court must initially determine whether the agreement constitutes a contract or not.
+Courts look at a number of factors to determine whether a business or employment agreement should be enforced.
+The court must initially determine whether the agreement constitutes as a contract or not.
 In order for an agreement to be considered a valid contract, it must satisfy certain requirements:

 Enforcement and Contract Defenses

 If a court determines that a contract exists, it next must decide whether that contract should be enforced.
 There are a number of reasons why a court might not enforce a contract.
 These are called defenses to the contract.
-Contract defenses are designed to protect people from unfairness in the bargaining process, or in the substance of the contract itself.
+Contract defenses are designed to protect people from unfairness in the bargaining process or in the substance of the contract itself.
 If there is a valid defense to a contract, the contract may be voidable, meaning the party to the contract who was the victim of the unfairness may be able to cancel or revoke the contract.

-Contract Defenses: Capacity to Contract
+Contract Defenses: Capacity to Contract in California

 In order to be bound by a contract, a person must have the legal ability to form a contract in the first place.
-This legal ability is called capacity to contract.
-A person who is unable, due to age or mental impairment, to understand what she is doing when she signs a contract may lack capacity to contract.
-For example, a person under legal guardianship due to a mental defect completely lacks the capacity to contract.
-Any contract signed by that person is void.
-In other situations, a person may not completely lack the capacity to contract.
-The contract would then be voidable at the option of the party claiming incapacity, if he or she is able to prove the incapacity.
+This legal ability is called capacity to contract in California.
+A person who is unable, due to age or mental impairment, to understand what he or she is doing when signing a contract may lack capacity to contract.

-A minor generally cannot form an enforceable contract.
+It depends.
+The court will look at several factors to determine if you, the contract writer, are able to form an enforceable contract.
+For instance, a minor generally cannot form an enforceable contract.
 A contract entered into by a minor may be canceled by the minor or by his or her guardian.
 After reaching the age of majority (18 in most states), a person still has a reasonable period to cancel a contract entered into as a minor.
 If, however, he or she does not cancel the contract within a reasonable period of time, the contract will be considered ratified, making it binding and enforceable.

-Coercion, threats, false statements, or improper persuasion by one party to a contract can void the contract.
+Coercion, threats, false statements or improper persuasion by one party to a contract can void the contract.
 The defenses of duress, misrepresentation, and undue influence address these situations: